-What tax do I pay on Redundancy Payments?
+What Tax Do I Pay on Redundancy Payments?

 Currently, the economic disruption by the pandemic has caused many people to lose their jobs.
-You’d be called redundant if you have lost your job because your employer wants fewer employees than the normal circumstance.
+You’d be called redundant if you lost your job because your employer wants fewer employees than the normal circumstances.
 In such a situation, you’d be entitled to redundancy payments on which you’re going to pay a certain amount of tax.

-In this blog, we’re going to uncover: what is redundancy pay and how it is calculated, how your redundancy pay will be taxed and whether you’d be paying National Insurance contributions (NIC) on it and so on.
+In this blog, we’re going to uncover: what is redundancy pay and how it is calculated, how your redundancy pay will be taxed whether you’d be paying National Insurance contributions (NIC) on it and so on.

-But before going deep into the details, let’s start with the basics of redundancy pay?
+But before going deep into the details, let’s start with the basics of redundancy pay.

-What is Redundancy Pay and How it is calculated?
+What is Redundancy Pay and How It is Calculated?

 You’ll be given statutory redundancy pay if you’re an employee working for an employer for a minimum of 2 years or more.
 How much you get depends on your wages, your age and the time you have worked in a company.